Gamma-based clustering via ordered means with application to gene-expression analysis: Data analysis considerations

 \subsection{Example}

-Edwards {\em et al.} (2003) studied the transcriptional response of mouse heart tissue to oxidative stress.
-Three biological replicate samples were measured using Affymetrix oligonucleotide arrays at each of five time points (baseline and one, three, five, and seven hours after a stress treatment) for several ages of mice.
-Considering the older mice for illustration, we have $p=5$ distinct groups, $n=15$ samples, and $10,043$ genes ({\em i.e.}, probe sets, after pre-processing).
-Gene-specific moderated F-testing (Smyth, 2004) produced a list of $G=786$ genes that exhibited a significant temporal response to stress at the $10\%$ false discovery rate (by q-value; Storey and Tibshirani, 2003).
-Gamma ranking involved fitting the mixture of structured components, which with $p=5$ mixes over $540$ distinct components.
-(Since we worked with significantly altered genes, we did not include the null component in which all means are equal; other aspects of model fitting and diagnosis are provided in Appendix~D).
-From the catalog of $540$ possibilities, genes populated 23 clusters by gamma ranking, though only four clusters contained 10 or more of the $G=786$ stress-responding genes (Figure 2).
-Most expression changes occurred between baseline and the first time point, but 30 genes (red cluster) showed significant up-regulation at all but one time point, for example.
+\citet{edwards} studied the transcriptional response of mouse heart tissue to oxidative stress.
+Three biological replicate samples were measured using Affymetrix oligonucleotide arrays at each of five time points (baseline and one, three, five and seven hours after a stress treatment) for several ages of mice.
+Considering the older mice for illustration, we have $p=5$ distinct groups, $n=15$ samples and 10,043 genes (i.e., probe sets, after pre-processing).
+Gene-specific moderated F-testing [\citet{smyth04}] produced a list of $G=786$ genes that exhibited a significant temporal response to stress at the $10\%$ false discovery rate [by $q$-value; \citet{stotibs03}].
+Gamma ranking involved fitting the mixture of structured components,\vadjust{\goodbreak} which with $p=5$ mixes over $540$ distinct components.
+(Since we worked with significantly altered genes, we did not include the null component in which all means are equal; other aspects of model fitting and diagnosis are provided in Appendix~\ref{appD}.)
+From the catalog of $540$ possibilities, genes populated 23 clusters by gamma ranking, though only four clusters contained 10 or more of the $G=786$ stress-responding genes (Figure~\ref{figure2}).
+Most expression changes occurred between baseline and the first time point, but 30 genes (red cluster) showed significant up-regulation at all but one time point, for example.\vadjust{\goodbreak}

-Gamma ranking gave different results than \verb+K-means+ or \verb+mclust+, which respectively found $20$ and $2$ clusters in Edwards' data.
-Here \verb+K+ was chosen according to guidelines in Hastie {\em et al.} (2001); \verb+mclust+ used the Bayes information criteria over the range from 1 to 50 clusters.
-Otherwise, both methods used default settings in the respective R functions (www.r-project.org).
-The adjusted Rand index (Hubert and Arabie, 1985), which measures dissimilarity of partitions, was $0.09$ comparing gamma ranking and \verb+K-means+, $0.16$ for gamma ranking and \verb+mclust+, while for \verb+K-means+ and \verb+mclust+ it was smaller, at $0.02$.
+Gamma ranking gave different results than \texttt{K-means} or \texttt{mclust}, which, respectively, found $20$ and $2$ clusters in Edwards' data.
+Here \texttt{K} was chosen according to guidelines in \citet{htf01}, \texttt{mclust} used the Bayes information criteria over the range from 1 to 50 clusters.
+Otherwise, both methods used default settings in the respective R functions (\href{http://www.r-project.org}{www.r-project.org}).
+The adjusted Rand index [\citet{ha85}], which measures dissimilarity of partitions, was $0.09$ comparing gamma ranking and \texttt{K-means}, $0.16$ for gamma ranking and \texttt{mclust}, while for \texttt{K-means} and \texttt{mclust} it was smaller, at $0.02$.